micmejia/bible-dump/NKJV/Haggai/Hag 2.md

 "For thus says the Lord of hosts: 'Once more (it _is_ a little while) I will shake heaven and earth, the sea and dry land;

 ###### 7
-and I will shake all nations, and they shall come to the [^c]Desire of All Nations, and I will fill this [^d]temple with glory,' says the Lord of hosts.
+and I will shake all nations, and they shall come to the Desire of All Nations, and I will fill this temple with glory,' says the Lord of hosts.

 ###### 8
 'The silver _is_ Mine, and the gold _is_ Mine,' says the Lord of hosts.

 ###### 9
-'The glory of this latter [^e]temple shall be greater than the former,' says the Lord of hosts.
+'The glory of this latter temple shall be greater than the former,' says the Lord of hosts.
 'And in this place I will give peace,' says the Lord of hosts." ## The People Are Defiled

 ###### 10
 On the twenty-fourth _day_ of the ninth _month,_ in the second year of Darius, the word of the Lord came by Haggai the prophet, saying,